evert/evert.github.com/_posts/2022/2022-06-20-oauth2-javascript-client.md

   - rfc6749
 ---

-Frustrated with the lack of well maintained, mimimal OAuth2 libraries, I [wrote my own][5].
+Frustrated with the lack of well maintained, minimal OAuth2 libraries, I [wrote my own][5].
 This new OAuth2 library is only **3KB** gzipped, mainly because it has **0** dependencies and relies on modern APIs like `fetch()` and [Web Crypto][4] which are built in Node 18 (but it works with Polyfills on